 Jeremy is an author and activist based in Luton.
-He is the author of Climate Change is Racist, co-author of The Economics of Arrival, and runs The Earthbound Report, recognised as the best green blog in the UK by Vuelio and the UK Blog Awards.
+He writes serious books for adults, less serious books for children.
+His blog, The Earthbound Report, has been recognised as the best green blog in the UK by Vuelio and the UK Blog Awards.

 Peter Grimwood reflects on Jesus’ story of the rich man and the bigger barns, and its application to today’s economy.
 The story of the bigger barns in Luke chapter 12 … Continue reading Bigger barns and riches before God